Zamac Frame Repair

 0-8-0s, Pacifics and Mikados:

 On the Pacific, the front extension of the frame for mounting the cylinder assembly and pilot may warp so that it is angled down toward the front instead of being parallel to the rest of the frame.
-This can be left as is if not too severe but if it has elongated so the main rods can fall out of the holes in the cylinder assembly, it will have to be cut off, shortened, and refit to the rest of the frame.
+This can be left as is if not too severe but if it has elongated to the point where the main rods can fall out of the holes in the cylinder assembly, it will have to be cut off, shortened, and refit to the rest of the frame.
 Elongation can be determined by installing the shell onto the frame after the cylinder assembly is in place.
 If the steam passage molding on the boiler is rearward of the molding on the cylinder assembly, elongation has taken place.
 I cut it off right in front of the area where the driver retaining plate attaches, file it shorter (note how much to get it lined back up with the boiler molding) and reattach it with superglue.
 This is where the superglue seems to work well even though the surfaces may not end up exactly matching.
-I have used epoxy here too but I used only superglue on one and it is fine.
+I have used epoxy here too but I have one where I used only superglue and it has held up fine.

 The frame in the area of the motor mounting in these locomotives is very thin too so use caution when working here.